 Identity verification has become all the more critical in the light of threat from terrorists, infiltrators and impersonators.
 Transacting companies, security organizations have been obliged to take on more staff to conduct physical document checks.

-The volumes of people and transactions requiring identity document checks are particularly high on border control points and banks.
-An automated system that can do away with human interface will lead to not just reduced manpower costs but faster turnaround, reduced waiting time and enhanced customer satisfaction.
+The volumes of people and transactions requiring identity document checks are particularly high at border control points and banks.
+An automated system that can do away with the human interface will lead to not just reduced manpower costs but faster turnaround, reduced waiting time, and enhanced customer satisfaction.

-In order to understand the developments in security technology, I got down to having a chat with Ofer Friedman Vice President Au10tix Limited; a Cypress registered company.
+In order to understand the developments in security technology, I got down to having a chat with Ofer Friedman Vice President of Au10tix Limited; a Cypress-registered company.
 Au10tix is a subsidiary of ICTS International.
-ICTS International is a NASDAQ listed security firm founded by intelligence, military and security experts.
+ICTS International is a NASDAQ-listed security firm founded by intelligence, military, and security experts.

-Au10tix team of electronic security experts are based out of Israel.
+Au10tix’s team of electronic security experts is based out of Israel.
 It is this team that has developed document verification technology proprietary to the company.
 With the help of the system, identity documents are scanned and verified.
 Documents can be submitted to the system both in physical and electronic format.
-Physical documents are scanned, authenticated and verified in just ten seconds, the company claims, on a system that is fully autonomous.
+Physical documents are scanned, authenticated, and verified in just ten seconds, the company claims, on a system that is fully autonomous.

 Documents sent from remote locations digitally can be checked and processed by the system.
 Authentication is done over the cloud.
 The system can verify and map documents against hot lists, anti terrorist and other databases.
 This makes the process robust and comprehensive.